AmirTEbi/MLforBio02-03/README.md

 # MLforBio02-03
-This is a repository for the source code and some results of the second project of the MLforBio course offered in spring 2024 at the Department of Biotechnology, University of Tehran.
+This is a repository for the source code and some projects and homework for the MLforBio course offered in spring 2024 at the Department of Biotechnology, University of Tehran.

 ## Instructors:
 - Dr. Kaveh Kavousi